bertrandom/Switch-Fightstick/README.md

 1. Plug the Teensy into one of your dock ports.
 1. Once your character walks up and starts talking to the day care lady and gets the first egg, you should be good to go

-More specific instructions for certain scripts like Release and Surprise Trade can be found [here](https://github.com/ironandstee1/pkmn-hexes).
+More specific instructions for certain scripts like Release can be found [here](https://github.com/ironandstee1/pkmn-hexes).

 ## Improvements from past scripts